You are not alone.

 HOW WILL I KNOW IF IT’S A CRISIS?

-• A loved one expresses a plan to self-harm or the intention of taking their own life.
+1. Explicit Self-Harm Plan: When a loved one articulates a plan to self-harm or reveals an intention to take their own life.

-• A loved one expresses that they hear voices telling them to harm themselves.
+4. Auditory Hallucinations: When a loved one reveals that they are hearing voices compelling them to harm themselves.

 Two friends through a bike wheel